URSA Psychology

 The founder of Ursa Psychology, Dr. Katherine Kovachik (she/her) provides treatment to adults and couples.
 She works from a primarily cognitive behavioural framework, incorporating elements of acceptance and commitment, dialectical behaviour, interpersonal, psychodynamic, and narrative therapies.
 Dr. Kovachik is particularly passionate about working with those experiencing depression, post-traumatic stress disorder and complex trauma, perinatal mental health concerns, grief and loss, and relationship challenges.

-Dr. Kovachik is currently only accepting therapy intensive clients.
+Dr. Kovachik is currently only accepting virtual/hybrid clients.
+If you are interested in virtual treatment, please click below.

 Psychological Associate (IP)